DailyTalk: Spoken Dialogue Dataset for Conversational Text-to-Speech: Conclusion

 \section{Conclusion}

-In this paper we introduce \ours{}, a dataset for text-to-speech which can represent various features and situations including conversation.
-To the best of our knowledge, \ours{} is the first public dataset for conversational TTS.
-Together, we introduce a baseline for conversational TTS with pretrained models provided.
-Throughout the experiment, we prove that our dataset can be used to train several styles of TTS models, including general TTS models and conversational TTS models.
-At the same time, we conduct several human experiments to test the context representation of conversational TTS so that people can choose appropriate metrics for their needs.
+In this paper, we introduce \ours{}, the first public dataset for conversational TTS for modeling various features and situations in conversation.
+Together, we present a baseline with pretrained models provided.
+Throughout the experiment, we prove that our dataset can be used to train several types of models, including general TTS and conversational TTS.
+At the same time, we propose several evaluation methods for the context representation of conversational TTS so that people can choose appropriate metrics for their needs.
+Future works may focus on expanding dataset with more spontaneous features, speakers, and languages considering the cultural diversity.

-One may point out that only including filling words such as 'uh' and 'umm' is not enough to model spontaneous dialogue.
-This limitation of our dataset remains in future work: expanding candidate features in a spontaneous dataset with a more precise definition of spontaneous conversation.
-Furthermore, expanding the dataset would be another future work, including a multispeaker version with more than two speakers or a multilingual version considering the cultural differences in conversation.